Search by Provider Name

 DROP-IN CENTER

-Provides breakfast, hot lunch, bathing facilities, hygiene supplies, laundry facilities, clothing closet, computer/internet access, temporary mailing address, phone messaging, one-on-one advocacy, and Oregon Health Plan enrollment on-site weekly.
+Provides breakfast and hot lunch, clothing closet, hygiene supplies, bathing and laundry facilities, computer/internet access, temporary mailing address, phone messaging, one-on-one advocacy, and Oregon Health Plan enrollment on-site weekly.
 Replacement ID services are available in exchange for volunteer service.
-Tents, tarps, and blankets are provided when available in exchange for volunteer service (can be waived if needed).
+Tents, tarps, and blankets offered when available and in exchange for volunteer service (can be waived if needed).
 Bus passes are available for court or parole meetings in Coquille.
 Local bus passes are available on a case by case basis.
 Warming Center is open as dictated by weather parameters.

 1200 Newmark Avenue